Published 17:42 IST, July 9th 2019

 Applications of Black Gold

-As per scientists, applications of 'black gold' in solar energy is due to its ability to absorb entire visible and near-infrared region of solar light as it has optimal size and inter-particle coupling.
-Polshettiwar ded that 'Black gold' could also act as a catalyst and could convert carbon dioxide into methane at atmospheric pressure and temperature using solar energy.
+As per scientists, the applications of 'black gold' in solar energy is due to its ability to absorb the entire visible and near-infrared region of solar light as it has the optimal size and inter-particle coupling.
+Polshettiwar added that 'Black gold' could also act as a catalyst and could convert carbon dioxide into methane at atmospheric pressure and temperature using solar energy.

-“If we develop an artificial tree with leaves me out of 'black gold', it can perform artificial photosynsis, capturing carbon dioxide and converting it into fuel and or useful chemicals,” ded Polshettiwar.
+“If we develop an artificial tree with leaves made out of 'black gold', it can perform artificial photosynthesis, capturing carbon dioxide and converting it into fuel and other useful chemicals,” added Polshettiwar.

 Advertisement

-Expounding on 'Black gold's ability to be used as a na-heater to convert seawater into potable water, scientists have said that water could be purified using black gold's ability to harness solar energy and to subsequently produce steam necessary for purification process.
+Expounding on 'Black gold's ability to be used as a nano-heater to convert seawater into potable water, scientists have said that water could be purified using black gold's ability to harness solar energy and to subsequently produce steam necessary for the purification process.

-research team included Mahak Dhiman, Ayan Maity, Anirban Das, Rajesh Belgamwar, Bhagyashree Chalke and Vivek Polshettiwar (TIFT), Yeonhee Lee, Kyunjong Sim and Jwa-Min Nam (Seoul National University) and was funded by Department of Science and Techlogy (DST) and Department of Atomic Energy (DAE), according to India Science Wire.
+The research team included Mahak Dhiman, Ayan Maity, Anirban Das, Rajesh Belgamwar, Bhagyashree Chalke and Vivek Polshettiwar (TIFT), Yeonhee Lee, Kyunjong Sim and Jwa-Min Nam (Seoul National University) and was funded by Department of Science and Technology (DST) and the Department of Atomic Energy (DAE), according to India Science Wire.

 Photo: India Science Wire